bertrand-lab/mn-fe-allocation/README.md

 pip install -Iv numba==0.37.0
 ```

 Then you need to run the generation of models with parameters sampled from your prior distribution (warning this step takes a while -- ~1-2 months using 500-2000 cores).
+If you don't want to run the inference step and just play around with the model parameters, go straight to "Running Base Model" section below.
 ```
 mnfe4_model3_abc2_cedar_sbatch.sh